-Dr. William Chappell is director of the Microsystems Technology Office (MTO).
-Serving in this position since June 2014, he has focused the office on three key thrusts important to national security.
-These thrusts include ensuring unfettered use of the electromagnetic spectrum, building an alternative business model for acquiring advanced DoD electronics that feature built-in trust, and developing circuit architectures for next-generation machine learning.
-MTO creates the MEMS, photonic, and electronic components needed to gracefully bridge the divide between the physical world in which we live and the digital realm where our information resides.
-Under Dr. Chappell’s leadership, MTO is striving to develop the basic underpinnings of computation and sensing needed for an effective, information-driven military.
-As our daily activities rely more and more on the digital realm, these technologies will also impact society as a whole.
+Dr. William Chappell serves as special assistant to the DARPA director for electronics and 5G since April 2019.
+Prior to this role, he served as the director of the Microsystems Technology Office (MTO).
+Serving in this position since June 2014, Chappell focused the office on three key thrusts important to national security.
+These thrusts included ensuring unfettered use of the electromagnetic spectrum, building an alternative business model for acquiring advanced DoD electronics that feature built-in trust, and developing circuit architectures for next-generation machine learning.
+MTO creates the MEMS, photonic, and electronic components needed to bridge the divide between the physical world in which we live and the digital realm where our information resides.
+Under Chappell’s leadership, MTO developed the basic underpinnings of computation and sensing needed for an effective, information-driven military.
+As daily activities rely more and more on the digital realm, these technologies will also impact society as a whole.

-Before joining DARPA, Dr. Chappell served as a professor in the Electrical and Computer Engineering department of Purdue University, where he led the Integrated Design of Electromagnetically-Applied Systems (IDEAS) Laboratory.
+Before joining DARPA, Chappell served as a professor in the Electrical and Computer Engineering department of Purdue University, where he led the Integrated Design of Electromagnetically-Applied Systems (IDEAS) Laboratory.
 Dr. Chappell’s research focused on high-frequency components, specifically the unique integration of RF and microwave components based on electromagnetic analysis.
-This research ranged from advanced RF sensors, including a specific application in the analytic technique known as RF Ion Trap Mass Spectrometry, to advanced digital-at-every-element RF antenna arrays.
-Dr. Chappell and his research group also conducted extensive investigations into the development of adaptable RF systems, particularly focusing on tunable preselect filters.
+This research ranged from advanced RF sensors, including a specific application in the analytic technique known as RF ion trap mass spectrometry, to advanced digital-at-every-element RF antenna arrays.
+Chappell and his research group also conducted extensive investigations into the development of adaptable RF systems, particularly focusing on tunable preselect filters.

-Dr. Chappell received his Bachelor of Science (summa cum laude), Master of Science, and Doctorate of Philosophy degrees in Electrical Engineering, all from the University of Michigan.
+Chappell received his Bachelor of Science (summa cum laude), Master of Science, and Doctorate of Philosophy degrees in electrical engineering, from the University of Michigan.

 You are now leaving the DARPA.mil website that is under the control and